Ramadan Revolution: U.S. involvement

-Although it may not have organized the coup, U.S. officials were undoubtedly pleased with the outcome, ultimately approving a $55 million arms deal with Iraq and urging America's Arab allies to oppose a Soviet-sponsored diplomatic offensive accusing Iraq of genocide against its Kurdish minority at the United Nations (UN) General Assembly.
-It is also widely believed that the CIA provided the new government with lists of communists and other leftists, who were then arrested or killed by the National Guard.
-This allegation originated in a 27 September 1963 Al-Ahram interview with King Hussein of Jordan, who—seeking to dispel reports that he was on the CIA's payroll—declared:
+U.S. officials were undoubtedly pleased with the coup's outcome, ultimately approving a $55 million arms deal with Iraq and urging America's Arab allies to oppose a Soviet-sponsored diplomatic offensive accusing Iraq of genocide against its Kurdish minority at the United Nations (UN) General Assembly.
+In its ascension to power, the Ba'athists "methodically hunted down Communists" thanks to "mimeographed lists [...] complete with home addresses and auto license plate numbers."
+While it is unlikely that the Ba'athists would've needed assistance in identifying Iraqi communists, it is widely believed that the CIA provided the National Guard with lists of communists and other leftists, who were then arrested or killed under al-Wanadawi's and al-Sa'di's direction.
+This claim first originated in a September 27, 1963 Al-Ahram interview with King Hussein of Jordan, who declared:

 You tell me that American Intelligence was behind the 1957 events in Jordan.
 Permit me to tell you that I know for a certainty that what happened in Iraq on 8 February had the support of American Intelligence.
 Some of those who now rule in Baghdad do not know of this thing but I am aware of the truth.
 Numerous meetings were held between the Ba'ath party and American Intelligence, the more important in Kuwait.
 Do you know that ... on 8 February a secret radio beamed to Iraq was supplying the men who pulled the coup with the names and addresses of the Communists there so that they could be arrested and executed? ...
 Yet I am the one accused of being an agent of America and imperialism!